jackyatesaustin/imxscripts/README.md

 ## Scripts

-The scripts can be found in the `src/get` or `src/post` folder, and are broken down below;
+The scripts can be found in the `src/get` or `src/post` folder, and are broken down below.

 ### GET Requests